moorepants/eme185/content/pages/reports.rst

    schedule and any modifications you have now made to the schedule to meet your goal given delays or saved time.
 Additionally, give an estimate of the likelihood of providing the deliverables.
+Engineering Standards
+   Tell us about any engineering standards that are relevant to your design.
+   For example, if you are designing a car for public roads it should meet SAE standards.
+Or if you are designing an elevator it should meet ASME elevator standards.
+See the `technical resources
+   <{filename}/pages/technical-resources.rst>`_ page for information
+   (especially the UCD Mechanical Engineering page).
 Technical Documentation
    This section should provide us with a description and drafts of any of the technical documentation that you plan to create.
 Examples are: